 At this point, we have to state that Machine learning has a limited scope of possible applications.
 Machine learning is working to create machines and algorithms that can perform only those specific tasks for which they are trained.
 They are concentrated almost exclusively on predictions and finding patterns.
 When it comes to other applications, like, for instance, online communication with the customer–you have to opt for other solutions.

-To make this machine learning question more understandable, let’s use a healthcare example to show you how it works:
+So, to make this machine learning question more understandable, let’s use a healthcare example to show you how it works:

 If you load a machine learning program with a dataset of medical pictures, let’s say presenting cancer cells, along with their description (you have to indicate which tissue is attacked by cancer and which one is healthy), it will have the capacity to assist in (or even fully optimize!) the data analysis of these pictures.
 As a result, human physicians can spend much less time on examining medical images, which, in turn, allows them to start treatment significantly quicker.

 As you know from our previous text, the machine learning algorithms parse data, learn from it in a similar way humans learn–based on experience (previous knowledge), and then apply what they’ve learned to produce the desired outcome.

 Machine learning can be divided into two main categories:

 Both of these categories are used for different purposes.
 Supervised machine learning is used when you want to predict or explain the data you possess.
 The unsupervised machine learning methods find hidden patterns or intestine structures in data.
 In addition, these techniques can be used for, i.a. customers’ segmentation or product structurization.
 There’s also reinforcement learning.
 RL makes a case for itself when you have little or no historical data.
 The RL algorithms don’t need any information in advance, ergo they learn from data during the process.
 Reinforcement learning can be used in robotics for industrial automation.

 If you’d like to read more about machine learning techniques and methods, that’s the article for you!